 - Utilise digital (social media, paid ads) and traditional (billboards) media to build brand awareness

-- Create a stronger strapline/slogan to attract public’s attention
+- Create a stronger strapline/slogan to attract public attention

-- Develop an app to make Electric Blue’s services accessible and hassle-free
+- Develop an app to make Electric Blue’s services accessible and easy to manage

 What was achieved

-The students presented their solutions at the end of the programme and received highly positive feedback from Electric Blue and the rest of the panel.
-They brought new perspective and implementable solutions to the challenge.
-As a result, Electric Blue will be implementing some of their solutions
+At the end of the programme the students presented their solutions, with positive feedback and high praise from Electric Blue and the panel.
+They brought new perspectives and applicable solutions to the challenge.
+As a result, Electric Blue will be implementing some of their suggestions.

 ‘It was an absolute pleasure to work with the group – they exceeded all expectations.
 The group delivered a 5-minute presentation that included a campaign video.
 We were so impressed that we’re using the video on our website!’

-Electric Blue has asked 4 students from the group to come on board for 3 months to help with the implementation of their proposed solutions.
-The students will be involved in:
+Electric Blue has asked four students from the group to come on board for three months to help with the implementation of their proposed solutions.
+These students will be involved with:

-- Business development to target local businesses in Waterford
+- Business development to target local businesses in Watford

-- Help to create and implement social media campaigns to generate buzz within the community.
+- Creation and implementation of social media campaigns to generate buzz within the community

-- Replicate the Watford campaign across different cities around London.
+- Replication of the Watford campaign across different cities outside of London

-In addition, the campaign video that the students produced to drive awareness to the EV-conversion campaign will be published on the main page of Electric Blue’s website.
-The students will be working with Electric Blue’s marketing team to refine the video before publishing.
+In addition, the campaign video that the students produced to drive awareness to the EV-conversion campaign, will be published on the main page of Electric Blue’s website.
+The students will be working with our marketing team to refine the video before publishing.

-Sultana Azmi and Nirvair Bharma are both graduates of QChallenge London and are now interns at Electric Blue.
-Both of them feel excited about being part of a brilliant team and being able to build on the solutions they proposed for the challenge.
+Sultana Azmi and Nirvair Bharma are both graduates of Q Challenge London and are now interns at Electric Blue.
+Both of them feel excited about being part of a brilliant team and being able to build on the solutions which they proposed for the challenge.

 For Sultana, being part of the programme and taking on the challenge proved to be a fulfilling experience.
-One of her biggest learning from the programme is that being accepting of each other’s differences and turning those differences into the strength of the team is the key to success.
+One of the key lessons that she took from the challenge, was that true success comes from turning each other’s differences into strengths for the team’s benefit.

 ‘Overall, I gained some brilliant friends as team members and some amazing mentors like Damien and Alex who guided us along the way.
 As an individual skill, I feel like I have a better grasp of leadership and teamwork now.
 As a team leader it was important to hold the team together whenever it was necessary and throughout the journey, I learned how to act and when to act, which I am hopeful that I can use in the future.’